philzook58/philzook58.github.io/_posts/2019-07-02-a-short-skinny-on-relations-towards-the-algebra-of-programming.markdown

-We can compare sets by asking if one is a subset of the other $latex A\subseteq B$ .
+We can compare sets by asking if one is a subset of the other $ A\subseteq B$ .
 Relations can also be compared by this operation, which we call relational inclusion.